 Days 1 & 2: Bangkok

-We spent two days in Bangkok, mainly exploring it’s beautiful Buddhist temples and the historic Royal Palace.
 Thailand’s capital is a fast paced Asian metropolis and in a way, almost like every other large city.
 You’ll find great rooftop bars, delicious thai cuisine and beautiful historic temples showcasing the country’s past alongside businessmen in air conditioned malls and buddhist monks.

-Bangkok is home to some of the most impressive wats (temples) and palaces in the country.
 Most are conveniently located in Ko Ratanakosin, Thonburi and Dusit, all of which border the Banglamphu hotel district.
 Make sure to pack a scarf and long pants for covering up.
 Despite the humid, sticky 90 degree plus summers, you won’t be allowed to enter the temples or palace without covering your shoulders and knees.

-Things to Do with 2 Days in Bangkok:
+The Best Things to Do in Bangkok